ekumachidi/ekumachidi.github.io/_pages/about.md

 I have a Bachelors Degree in Electrical/Electronics Engineering.

-My skill-set primarily includes object-oriented programming ( C# /Java / Ruby), web development and UX & UI design.
 I consider myself fluent in languages such as C#, Ruby, SQL, HTML, CSS3 & Javascript.

 In my spare time I like to keep active.
 I spend most of my time listening to music, chatting with friends, writing code and travelling or exploring new places.

+To know about what I've been upto professionally see my resume <a href="http://ekumachidi.gitlab.io/resume/"> here</a>

 ***